sktime/sktime/docs/source/glossary.rst

         A learning task focused on prediction future values of a time series.
 For more details, see the :ref:`user_guide_forecasting`.

     Time series
-        ...
+         Data where the :term:`variable` measurements are ordered over time or an index indicating the position of an observation in the sequence of values.

     Time series classification
-        A learning task ...
+        A learning task focused on using the patterns across instances between the time series and a categorical target variable.

     Time series regression
-        A learning task ...
+        A learning task focused on using the patterns across instances between the time series and a continuous target variable.

     Time series clustering
-        A learning task ...
+        A learning task focused on discovering groups consisting of instances with similar time series.

     Time series annotation
-        A learning task ...
+        A learning task focused on labeling the timepoints of a time series.
+This includes the related tasks of outlier detection, anomaly detection, change point detection and segmentation.

     Panel time series
         A form of time series data where the same time series are observed observed for multiple observational units.
 The observed series may consist of :term:`univariate time series` or